Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.Params"></a>

 ### Params
-Params defines the parameters for the bep3 module.
+Params defines the parameters for the hard module.

 | Field | Type | Label | Description |